 Call for Fellows

-Our 2024-2025 fellowship application cycle is closed; our next application review will be for the 2025-2026 year, deadline TBD, likely February 2025.
-You may access the fellowship application at any time.
+We are now accepting applications for the 2025-2026 year, due April 30, 2025.
+You may access the fellowship application here.
 This is a virtual fellowship program that accepts candidates from across the globe.

 IRMS is a nonprofit organization that supports researchers who are committed to exposing and challenging common narratives that uphold male supremacist ideology.
 Male supremacist ideology is the belief in cisgender men’s superiority and right to dominate, control, or erase “others”: women, trans men, and non-binary people.
 IRMS is committed to exposing and challenging common narratives that provide shelter to male supremacist movements, advancing new theoretical understandings and practical analyses of contemporary threats, and providing resources for media and activists to improve their ability to challenge male supremacism and misogyny.
 Our framework takes an intersectional feminist approach to researching male supremacism that expands on decades of work on white and Christian forms of supremacism and merges this with feminist scholarship on patriarchy and misogyny.
 IRMS research emphasizes the intersections of male supremacism with other axes of oppression, such as racism, xenophobia, antisemitism, and heterosexism.